bbauska/W3Cx-1of5-CSS.0x/modules/module1.md

 <ul>
 <li>Remember it should be placed in the header, that is between the <head> and </head> tags in the HTML file,</li>
 <li>Place the HTML and CSS files in the same folder on your computer,</li>
-<li>Add the linking code to the HTML header (that means after the <head> tag and before the </head> tag).
+<li>Add the linking code to the HTML header (that means after the &lt;head&gt; tag and before the &lt;head&gt; tag).
 If your css is called "styles.css", here is what it would look like:</li>
 </ul>

 ```[html]